JackLPK/treeroot/README.md

 Note: beware of illegal characters for files and directories for the operating system.

-### Structuring file ###
+### Structure file ###
 A 'structure file' is needed for running this script.
 This file should contain text modelling or minicing the intended directory structure for creation.
+It is recommanded to not put files between consecutive directories.

+Comments can be put into the structure file, start comments with `//`.

 Note: directories cannot contain '.' and files should end with a '.' and file extension, except the relative root directory.